Skip to main content

 The feldspars and other minerals, in which tetrahedra form a 3D network, contain large atomic sites that can hold large cations including Na+, K+, and Ca2+.
 Most crystal structures are more closely packed and large cations will not fit.
 This explains why rocks rich in alkali and alkali-earth elements always contain feldspar or, less commonly, feldspathoid minerals.

-This page titled 13.6: Silicate Structures in General is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 13.6: Silicate Structures in General is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.